 There is no evidence that clans are restricted to specific regions within the range of their community, but some show an apparent preference for particular areas (Ford et al. 2000).
-For example, the most commonly sighted whales off northeastern Vancouver Island belong to A-clan, whereas most of the whales sighted off the west coast of Vancouver Island belong to G-clan, and R-clan seems to prefer the northern part of the community's range.
+For example, the most commonly sighted whales off northeastern Vancouver Island belong to Aclan, whereas most of the whales sighted off the west coast of Vancouver Island belong to Gclan, and R-clan seems to prefer the northern part of the community's range.
 The range of northern residents overlaps with southern residents and with a community referred to as the southern Alaskan residents.
-Northern residents have never been seen associating with members of the southern resident pod on one occasion (Dahlheim et al. 1997), it is not clear that social mixing took place.
+Northern residents have never been seen associating with members of the southern resident community, and while they were observed travelling in proximity to a southern Alaskan resident pod on one occasion (Dahlheim et al. 1997), it is not clear that social mixing took place.
 Genetic studies have not ruled out the possibility of occasional breeding between the northern resident and southern Alaskan resident communities (Barrett-Lennard and Ellis 2001).